Confused? Full of Questions?

-Contrary to common belief, the obligation does not rest automatically with 'mom' or 'dad.'
+Contrary to common belief, the obligation does not rest automatically with 'mom' or 'dad' or with 'parent-1' or 'parent-2'.
 Rather, the Court will calculate the amount of child support each parent owes based upon a complicated mathematical formula.

 The formula takes into account several factors and then calculates an amount each parent is required to pay to the other parent on a monthly basis.
 These amounts will be reflected in the child support exhibits prepared by Eric.

 (1) Each parent has a fundamental obligation to support his or her minor or legally dependent child.

 As part of the mediation process, and to calculate a child support obligation, Eric will ask each parent to complete an income/expense form to determine their gross monthly income (such as paycheck, self-employment business income, pensions, etc.) and then their net monthly income (after deducting common payroll expenses such as Federal withholding taxes, Social Security taxes, Medicare taxes, and certain mandatory payroll deductions).
 The sum of the gross income less the deductions is known as that parent's Monthly Net Income.

 During the mediation process, Eric will assist the parents to determine an appropriate and fair Time-Sharing schedule of time each parent will spend with the child(ren) each year.
 Based upon the total number of overnight periods the parents have agreed to in the schedule, the number is used in the State-approved formula to determine the respective percentage of time between the parents.
 For example, if the parent's share time with the child(ren) on a pure 50-50 split, them each parent's respective percentage used in the formula will be 50%.
 Likewise, if mom/parent-1 has 280 overnights and dad/parent-2 has 85 overnights, the respective percentages used would be 77% and 23%.